Pentium Pro: Summary

 The Pentium Pro has an 8 KB instruction cache, from which up to 16 bytes are fetched on each cycle and sent to the instruction decoders.
 There are three instruction decoders.
 The decoders are unequal in ability: only one can decode any x86 instruction, while the other two can only decode simple x86 instructions.
 This restricts the Pentium Pro's ability to decode multiple instructions simultaneously, limiting superscalar execution. x86 instructions are decoded into 118-bit micro-operations (micro-ops).
 The micro-ops are reduced instruction set computer (RISC)-like; that is, they encode an operation, two sources, and a destination.
 The general decoder can generate up to four micro-ops per cycle, whereas the simple decoders can generate one micro-op each per cycle.
 Thus, x86 instructions that operate on the memory (e.g., add this register to this location in the memory) can only be processed by the general decoder, as this operation requires a minimum of three micro-ops.
 Likewise, the simple decoders are limited to instructions that can be translated into one micro-op.
 Instructions that require more micro-ops than four are translated with the assistance of a sequencer, which generates the required micro-ops over multiple clock cycles.
-The Pentium Pro was the first processor in the x86-family to support upgradeable microcode under BIOS and/or operating system (OS) control.
+The Pentium Pro was the first processor in the x86 family to support upgradeable microcode under BIOS and/or operating system (OS) control.

-Micro-ops exit the re-order buffer (ROB) and enter a reserve station (RS), where they await dispatch to the execution units.
+Micro-ops exit the re-order buffer (ROB) and enter a reservation station (RS), where they await dispatch to the execution units.
 In each clock cycle, up to five micro-ops can be dispatched to five execution units.
 The Pentium Pro has a total of six execution units: two integer units, one floating-point unit (FPU), a load unit, store address unit, and a store data unit.
 One of the integer units shares the same ports as the FPU, and therefore the Pentium Pro can only dispatch one integer micro-op and one floating-point micro-op, or two integer micro-ops per a cycle, in addition to micro-ops for the other three execution units.
 Of the two integer units, only the one that shares the path with the FPU on port 0 has the full complement of functions such as a barrel shifter, multiplier, divider, and support for LEA instructions.
 The second integer unit, which is connected to port 1, does not have these facilities and is limited to simple operations such as add, subtract, and the calculation of branch target addresses.